jrochkind/ipaddr_range_set/README.md

 problem.
 But an individual `include?` argument will only match a segment of it's own type, no automatic conversion of IPv4-compatible IPv6 addresses is done (should it be?
 I have no idea, don't really understand ipv6 use cases).

+## thanks

+to whoever wrote IPAddr in ruby stdlib, nice to have it, this is just a convenience wrapper over it, really.